Epsilon Sigma Alpha, International, Missouri State Council Records, 1952-1982 (C3648)

 0.25 cubic foot

-The first five folders of this collection consist of memoranda sent from FBI Headquarters in Washington and other FBI offices in 1942 and 1943.
+The first five folders of this collection consist of memorandum sent from FBI Headquarters in Washington and other FBI offices in 1942 and 1943.
 Topics range from personnel matters to national security matters, to protocols for enforcing laws and ways to file paperwork.
 Some memos cover several subjects.
 The sixth folder is a list of FBI files related to civil rights, peace, and leftist groups from the Vietnam War era in St. Louis.

 Federated Republican Women's Club (Columbia, Mo.)
 Records, 1934-1969 (C3525)